LeetLLM

 • Describe how optimizers select or generate useful few-shot examples.

-• Write a custom metric that scores the behavior you care about, not only string similarity.
+• Write a custom metric that scores the behavior you care about, not string similarity alone.

 • Contrast manual prompt editing with programmatic optimization against train and validation examples.